pushfoo/Stacalc/README.md

 ### Postfix: Math, but not as most know it.

-The usual way of writing math is called infix notation.
+The usual way of writing arithmetic is called infix notation.
 It puts operators like `+` between two operands.
-Postfix puts them afterward.
-For example:
+Postfix notation puts them afterward.
+For
+example:

 | Infix (normal)      | Postfix         |
 | ------------------- | --------------- |